CLIMATE & TCFD

 Communicated additional governance around climate-related risks and opportunities

-Committed to establishing a Scope 1&2 GHG intensity target tied to 2022 compensation while continuing to focus on improving our methane intensity
+Established a Scope 1 & 2 GHG intensity target tied to 2022 compensation while continuing to focus on improving our methane intensity

 Enhanced our climate scenario disclosure and potential impacts related to climate risks and opportunities

 Our corporate governance framework allows us to effectively manage climate-related risks.
-The Ovintiv Board evaluates sustainability and ESG risks on a quarterly basis.
-It also annually reviews and adopts the company’s strategic plan, which considers risks and opportunities to our business, including all elements of ESG.
+The Ovintiv Board evaluates sustainability and environment, social and governance risks on a quarterly basis.
+Annually, the Board reviews and adopts the company’s strategic plan, which considers risks and opportunities to our business, including all elements of environment, social and governance matters.

-While several Board committees manage ESG risks and opportunities, our EH&S committee is responsible for environmental matters, including sustainability strategy and policy, risk identification and management, environmental compliance and climate change.
-This committee reviews and reports material environmental issues to the overall Board.
-Our Board is actively involved in company performance goal setting, including evaluating which ESG goals should be tied to our employee compensation program.
+While several Board committees manage environment, social and governance risks and opportunities, our EH&S committee is responsible for environmental matters, including sustainability strategy and policy, risk identification and management, environmental compliance and climate change.
+This committee reviews and reports material environmental issues to the whole Board.
+Our Board is actively involved in company performance goal setting, including evaluating which environmental, social and governance goals should be tied to our employee compensation program.

 We integrate climate-related considerations into key business planning and risk management processes throughout the company.